theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Jeremy S* in chat: That makes sense

-*   Yurri: I wanted to show just a little bit of a proof of concept tool that we've been working on, on and off for the last year---
+*   Yurii: I wanted to show just a little bit of a proof of concept tool that we've been working on, on and off for the last year---

-*   David Wheeler (he/him): Yurri, there are a couple comments and questions in chat, I don't know if saw that
+*   David Wheeler (he/him): Yurii, there are a couple comments and questions in chat, I don't know if saw that

-*   Yurri: I didn't see that sorry.
+*   Yurii: I didn't see that sorry.

 *   Jeremy is saying, "when you say it's important to test on multiple platforms do you mean in containers on multiple platforms or